billiamliu/advent_of_code/2017/README.md

 ## 17.js
 Trick for the second part was that, only the number after `0` was of interest, and `0` happens to always be the first element in the array.
 There was no need to keep track of an actual buffer, the math could be simulated.

+## 18.js
+Following instructions, be careful as both the 2nd and 3rd part of the instructions can be either letters or numbers. `1` can look awefully similar to `l`.